-Former Chief Financial Officer and an Executive Board member of AEGON NV.
-Appointed on 23 April 2012 and reappointed in 2016.
-In addition to being the Vice-Chairman and Secretary of the BNG Bank Supervisory Board, he is Chairman of the Supervisory Board of TMG N.V., a Supervisory Board member of Rabobank Groep N.V. and a Supervisory Board member of Robeco Groep N.V.
+Former Chief Financial Officer and an Executive Board member of Achmea B.V.
+Appointed on 18 April 2019.
+In addition to being a BNG Bank Supervisory Board member, he is Chair of the Supervisory Board of Achmea Bank N.V.